60 holiday card ideas to warm the season

 “Feliz” by kate spade new york for Paperless Post.

-“Merry and Bright” by Mr. Boddington Studio: Deck your loved ones’ mailboxes with a merry and bright note bordered by miniature ornaments.
+#43 “Merry and Bright” by Mr. Boddington Studio: Deck your loved one‘s mailbox with a merry and bright note bordered by miniature ornaments.

-“Glow Strings Attached” by Rifle Paper Co.: Christmas lights spell out a special message atop this jovial Christmas card.
-Arrange a few favorite family photos and customize the well wishes.
+#44 “Glow Strings Attached” by Rifle Paper Co.: Christmas lights spell out a special message atop this jovial Christmas card.
+Arrange a few favorite family photos and customize with well wishes.

-“Tartan” by Oscar de la Renta: Whether you are Scottish or simply appreciate a good plaid, this tartan-printed card and envelope feel warm and festive.
-We recommend a black and white photograph that contrasts the colored pattern.
+#45 “Tartan” by Oscar de la Renta: Whether you are Scottish or simply appreciate a good plaid, this tartan-printed card and envelope feel warm and festive.
+We recommend a black-and-white photograph that contrasts the colored pattern.

 Modern holiday card ideas

-“Placard” by Paperless Post: A placard in your choice of gold, rose gold, or silver layers over a portrait.
-We love the minimalism of this greeting card, which contains only one image and a few words.
+#47 “Placard” by Paperless Post: A placard in your choice of gold, rose gold, or silver layers over a portrait.
+We love the minimalism of this greeting card, which contains one favorite photo and a few words.